Learn something new every day

 A belt sander is an electronic hand tool that takes all the work out of sanding wood.
 It consists of an encased motor that drives a circular belt, much like the running belt of a treadmill but in miniature.
 Sandpaper, cut in a long strip to fit over the belt, attaches tightly to cover the entire surface of the belt.
 When the motor is switched on, the belt turns.
 The tool can be placed on a rough wood surface to quickly sand an entire area without applying significant pressure or manual circular movement.

 Power: Amperage determines the power of a belt sander, but this is somewhat misleading.
-Much depends on how a particular belt sander converts amperage to power.
-Belt sanders are rated for feet-per-minute (fpm), which refers to how many times the belt turns.
-The average belt sander runs a 3-inch x 21-inch belt (76mm x 533mm).
-Downward pressure eventually slows the belt.
+Much depends on how a particular sander converts amperage to power.
+These tools are rated for feet-per-minute (fpm), which refers to how many times the belt turns, and the average one runs a 3 x 21-inch belt (7.62 x 53.34 cm).
 A good belt sander will have a high fpm rating coupled with a high power rating.
-Generally, the more power and fpm you can afford, the better.
+Generally, the more power and fpm a shopper can afford, the better.

-Variable speed: A belt sander equipped with variable speeds can be useful for finishing work.
-At lower speeds, sanding progresses more slowly, making it easier to halt work at the right moment, such as when approaching an adjacent level surface that requires a flush finish.
-Be sure to check the placement of the speed control switch.
-If it isn't convenient to adjust while your hands are in place on the belt sander, you probably won't use it.
+Variable speed: A sander equipped with variable speeds can be useful for finishing work.
+At lower speeds, sanding progresses more slowly, making it easier to halt the work at the right moment, such as when approaching an adjacent level surface that requires a flush finish.
+Users should be sure to check the placement of the speed control switch.
+If it isn't convenient to adjust while a person's hands are in place on the sander, he probably won't use it.

 A sturdy release lever: The release lever flips up or down to release or secure sandpaper on the belt.
-If you switch grits often, or just use the belt sander frequently, choose a belt sander with a solid release lever mechanism that will stand up to years of use.
+People who switch grits often, or just use the tool frequently, should choose one with a solid release lever mechanism that will stand up to years of use.

-Hand positioning: Everyone has individual preferences about this feature, but in general, if the hands are too close together the tool can be uncomfortable to use.
-Also, some people find that if their hands are in-line they have less control over the belt sander than with a staggered position.
+Hand positioning: Everyone has individual preferences about this feature, but in general, if the hands are too close together, the tool can be uncomfortable to use.
+Also, some people find that if their hands are in-line they have less control over the sander than with a staggered position.

 Dust collection: Experts recommend a belt sander that has a system for collecting the dust created.
-It not only keeps the job site cleaner, but it's easier on your lungs.
+It not only keeps the job site cleaner, but it's easier on the user's lungs.

-Noise: The final consideration is noise.
-Some sanders will be louder than others, and none are "quiet."
-However, if you find the perfect belt sander and the sole drawback is noise, you can always consider earplugs al long as you won't be using the sander on a daily basis.
+Noise: Some sanders will be louder than others, and none are "quiet."
+Someone who finds the perfect tool but finds that it's quite nosy can always consider earplugs as long as he won't be using the sander on a daily basis.